Transportation & Warehousing · Salt Lake City, UT

 How does Le Bus (West Valley)'s safety record compare to industry average?

-Le Bus (West Valley)'s total OSHA penalty of $0 is below the Transportation & Warehousing industry average of $4,482 per employer.
-The employer has 0 inspections compared to the industry average of 1.6 per employer.
+Le Bus (West Valley)'s total OSHA penalty of $0 is below the Transportation & Warehousing industry average of $6,058 per employer.
+The employer has 0 inspections compared to the industry average of 1.8 per employer.
+For a direct comparison, Texas Star Warehouse in Dallas, TX is a similar transportation & warehousing employer with $0 in current penalties.

 Explore PlainWorker